 Stretching over 712 acres, Lovers Key State Park encompasses tidal lagoons, mangroves, canals, and four barrier islands.
 The unspoiled area is home to a vast selection of birds and wildlife.
 You might even see manatees, dolphins, coastal birds, or bald eagles on the islands and in the surrounding waters.
 Lovers Key is the primary barrier island, dotted with incredible white sand beaches.

-Previously, Lovers Key could only be reached by boat.
-The romantic beach became a popular place for couples, which is where the name originates.
+Previously, Lovers Key State Park could only be reached by boat.
+The romantic beach became a popular place for couples, giving rise to its current name.

 RELATED: Most Popular Beaches in Naples, FL

 In 1965 a road was built, making it possible to drive to the island and easily bask in its beauty.
-It’s the perfect spot to enjoy the company of the one you love or to have an anniversary party.
+Lovers Key State Park is the perfect spot to enjoy the company of the one you love or to have an anniversary party.
 It’ll be a Fort Myers experience you’ll never forget.

 Barefoot Beach Preserve

-Located on a barrier island near Bonita Springs, Barefoot Beach Preserve is a palm-lined oceanfront park lapped by gentle waves from the Gulf.
+Located on a barrier island near Bonita Springs in Lee County, Barefoot Beach Preserve is a palm-lined oceanfront park lapped by gentle waves from the Gulf.
 Its white sandy beaches are magical, meandering into the distance without any developments to ruin your views.

 At Barefoot Beach Preserve, you might find gopher tortoises nosing around in a tropical forest as you take on its nature trail.
 Showcasing coastal beauty, the preserve offers miles of trails.
 It’s easy to find a secluded spot where you can fully embrace an abundance of wildlife.